Donald J. Trump

 - In 2019, the administration officially labeled China a currency manipulator, a step Trump had threatened for years, though the designation has no immediate effect.

-- He has met with representatives of the Uighurs, a persecuted Muslim minority in western China, but his administration has held off on sanctioning Chinese officials over the widely reported mistreatment of the group.
+- He has met with representatives of the Uighurs, a persecuted Muslim minority in western China, and signed legislation sanctioning Chinese officials involved in the widely reported human rights abuses of the group.

 - In 2016, he became the first U.S. president or president-elect since 1979 to speak directly with his Taiwanese counterpart.
 He has increased U.S. Navy patrols in the Taiwan Strait and pushed for more arms sales to Taiwan.

 Trump has repeatedly questioned the science of climate change, expressing doubts about whether human activity is responsible.
-He has advocated for expanded domestic fossil fuel production and has pushed for rolling back environmental regulations implemented by his predecessors.
+He has advocated for expanded domestic fossil fuel production and has sought to accelerate his rollback of environmental regulations implemented by his predecessors.

 - Soon after taking office, he announced the U.S. withdrawal from the 2015 Paris Agreement on climate, in which nearly two hundred countries agreed to reduce greenhouse gas emissions.
 The United States’ withdrawal is set to take effect in 2020.